Upgrade Your Bedroom, Improve Your Sleep: How to Facilitate Quality Rest and Relaxation at Home

 How to Design a Bedroom for Better Sleep

 In order for good sleep habits to have the desired effect, the bedroom must be set up right.
 The space should promote quality sleep by helping you fall asleep fast and stay uninterrupted all night long.
-And it goes far beyond finding the perfect mattress and eliminating electronics, though they are both important parts of the process.
+And it goes far beyond finding the perfect mattress, a comfy pillow to help you sleep better and eliminating electronics, although these are all important parts of the process.

 The bedroom design process requires a good hard look at the entire space to optimize all the areas that can impact your sleep quality.
 Here are some ways that everyone can create the perfect bedroom for better sleep.

 Create a Plan and Keep Notes for Inspiration

 Designing a bedroom for better sleep starts with a plan.
 Begin by envisioning all the elements that made for a great night's sleep.
 Reflect on what made the bed, lighting, and other elements so perfect that night.